Padilla v. Kentucky: Immigration consequence advising for non-citizen defendants.

 · Removal defense litigators

-· Law professors and legal scholars
+· Law students and legal scholars.

 This unique structure allows us to analyze risk from every angle including charging decisions, plea strategy, enforcement trends, and immigration court realities.